starcoinorg/starcoin/vm/framework/starcoin-stdlib/doc_template/overview.md

-# Aptos Standard Library
+# Starcoin Standard Library

-This is the reference documentation of the Aptos standard library.
+This is the reference documentation of the Starcoin standard library.

 ## Index